ENVIRONMENTAL POLICIES, OVERSIGHT AND COMPLIANCE

 - Identify and correct any instances of noncompliance.

-- Assist managers in gaining a thorough understanding of the specific environmental compliance requirements of particular facilities.
+- Help managers gain a thorough understanding of the specific environmental compliance requirements of particular facilities.

 - Identify practices and circumstances that make facilities vulnerable to noncompliance.